smakam/dockerdeploy/docker-custom-cloud/azure/docker-deploy.md

     quvgd3cf3lckc64z3u9qgvfxi    swarm-worker000000   Ready   Active

 From outside world, ssh is allowed only to the master node.
 From master node, we can ssh to worker nodes using the private network.
+Azure uses a different port to expose ssh.
+Following command can be used to ssh to master node:

+    ssh -i ~/.ssh/id_rsa -p 50000 docker@<masterip>

 **Step 3:**
 **Deploy application:**